Tramadol “Claims More Lives Than Any Other Drug”

 Professor Crane said of Tramadol: “I don’t think that people realise how potentially risky taking tramadol is.
 I think it’s because it’s a prescription drug – people assume it’s safe.”

 This is a common trap that individuals who become addicted to prescription drugs fall into.
 The fact that it is prescribed gives justification for taking it and the assumption that an addiction cannot occur.

 Treatment for Tramadol Addiction

 Tramadol addiction can develop even when a prescription is followed and taken for a genuine reason.
 Ant McPartlin was prescribed Tramadol for pain relief following an operation on his knee.
 He became addicted and started to mix alcohol with the medication which led to his rehab admissions.

 Happily, Ant has found recovery from his tramadol and alcohol addiction thanks to rehab

 addiction is considered the best treatment option if this is something you can afford.
 Step by Step Recovery provide a comprehensive medical detox for Tramadol and a bespoke rehabilitation programme at our residential drug rehab in Southend-on-Sea.
 We treat all manner of prescription drug addictions and understand that it can happen as a consequence of taking highly addictive pain relief.

 When stopping Tramadol it is vital that you seek professional help.
 Tramadol withdrawal is very unpleasant and can result in dangerous withdrawal symptoms including seizures.
-If you are not in a position to afford Tramadol rehab we suggest that you see your doctor and local drug and alcohol team for help and support.
+If you are not in a position to afford Tramadol rehab we suggest that you see your doctor.
+Or seek out a local drug and alcohol charity team for help and support.
 Accessing the correct professional support for a Tramadol dependence or addiction can be the difference between life and death.